By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 This is Publishing Perspectives’ 59th awards report published in the 58 days since our 2022 operations began on January 3.

 More from us on publishing and book awards in the international industry is here.
-More on Bologna Children’s Book Fair is here, more on children’s books is here, and more on world publishing’s trade shows and book fairs is here.
+More on Bologna Children’s Book Fair is here, more on children’s books is here, more on world publishing’s trade shows and book fairs is here, and more from the Italian market is here.